m-shanti/mywebapp-hello-world-custom-policy/custom policies/call restfull/readme.md

 `message` is sent in Url and `bearerToken` is sent as `Authorization` header.

-You can run custom policy and see result in beeceptor https://app.beeceptor.com/console/restfullprovider-get:
+You can run custom policy and see results in beeceptor https://app.beeceptor.com/console/restfullprovider-get:
 - it gets `message` from Url
 - and Authorization header